Abortion in Chile: Legal background

-Current laws against abortion are codified in the Penal Code articles 342 to 345 under the title "Crimes and Offences against Family Order, Public Morality and Sexual Integrity".
-The Penal Code punishes illegal abortions with up to five years in jail for the person performing it, and with up to ten years if violence is used against the pregnant woman.
-The pregnant woman may get up to five years if she consents to an illegal abortion or performs it on herself.
-A medical doctor practicing an illegal abortion may get up to 15 years.
-The country's constitution in article 19-1 states that "the law protects the life of those about to be born."
-Prior to 2022, a two-thirds majority of each chamber of the Chilean Congress was required to amend it.
+The current laws regarding abortion are codified in the penal code under articles 342 to 345, which address "Crimes and Offences against Family Order, Public Morality and Sexual Integrity."
+According to these laws, illegal abortions are punishable by up to five years of imprisonment for the person performing the procedure, and up to ten years if violence is used against the pregnant woman.
+If a pregnant woman consents to or performs an illegal abortion on herself, she may face up to five years in prison.
+Additionally, a medical doctor practicing an illegal abortion may be sentenced to up to 15 years of imprisonment.
+The country's constitution, in article 19-1, states that "the law protects the life of those about to be born."
+Prior to 2022, a two-thirds majority in each chamber of the Chilean Congress was required to amend this article.

-Since 1990, 15 abortion-related bills have been submitted by legislators to Congress for discussion, 12 in the Chamber of Deputies and three in the Senate.
-About half called to either increase existing penalties or to create legal barriers to make it more difficult for abortion to be legalized.
-Two other bills suggested erecting monuments to the "innocent victims of abortion".
-Four bills have requested that abortion be allowed when the mother's life is at risk and one in the case of rape.
-Nine are currently in review and one has been rejected.
-Five others have been archived, which means they have not been discussed for two years.
-Two identical bills requesting the reestablishment of therapeutic abortion as it was before 1989 are currently in review in the Chamber's Medical Commission, the first submitted on January 23, 2003, and the latest on March 19, 2009.
+Since 1990, legislators have submitted 15 bills related to abortion for discussion in Congress, with 12 bills presented in the Chamber of Deputies and three in the Senate.
+Approximately half of these bills aimed to increase existing penalties or create legal barriers to hinder the legalization of abortion.
+Two other bills suggested the construction of monuments to commemorate the "innocent victims of abortion."
+Four bills have requested allowing abortion when the mother's life is at risk, and one bill proposed it in cases of rape.
+Currently, nine bills are under review, while one has been rejected.
+Five others have been archived, meaning they have not been discussed for two years.
+Two identical bills requesting the reinstatement of therapeutic abortion as it was before 1989 are currently under review in the Chamber's Medical Commission.
+The first bill was submitted on January 23, 2003, and the latest on March 19, 2009.

-In November 2013, during the administration of conservative President Sebastián Piñera, a law was published declaring March 25 as the "day of those about to be born and of adoption".
+In November 2013, during the administration of conservative President Sebastián Piñera, a law was enacted declaring March 25 as the "day of those about to be born and of adoption."